JabRef/jabref/docs/javafx.md

 - The _Model_ contains the business logic and data structures.
 These aspects are again encapsulated in the _logic_ and _model_ package, respectively.
 - The _View_ controls the appearance and structure of the UI.
 It is usually defined in a _FXML_ file.
 - _View model_ converts the data from logic and model in a form that is easily usable in the gui.
 Thus it controls the state of the View.
 Moreover, the ViewModel contains all the logic needed to change the current state of the UI or perform an action.
 These actions are usually passed down to the _logic_ package, after some data validation.
 The important aspect is that the ViewModel contains all the ui-related logic but does *not* have direct access to the controls defined in the View.
 Hence, the ViewModel can easily be tested by unit tests.
 - The _Controller_ initializes the view model and binds it to the view.
 In an ideal world all the binding would already be done directly in the FXML.
 But JavaFX's binding expressions are not yet powerful enough to accomplish this.
 It is important to keep in mind that the Controller should be as minimalistic as possible.
 Especially one should resist the temptation to validate inputs in the controller.
 The ViewModel should handle data validation!
+It is often convenient to load the FXML file directly from the controller.

 The only class which access model and logic classes is the ViewModel.
 Controller and View have only access the ViewModel and never the backend.
 The ViewModel does not know the Controller or View.